rajjeet/react-playbook/packages/react-hooks/README.md

 # `react-hooks`

-This guide explores each React hook and how it can be correctly unit tested using React Test Utils.
+This guide explores each React hook, and presents testing techniques for some.

 ## Usage